article banner

 Instead of using join, you might also use await from async to wait for the result of a coroutine.
 The only difference is that await returns the result of the coroutine, while join returns Unit.

-A common mistake is to create a job using the Job() factory function, use it as a parent for some coroutines, and then use join on the job.
+A common mistake is creating a job using the Job() factory function then using it as a parent for some coroutines, then using join on the job.
 Such a program will never end because Job is still in the "Active" state, even when all its children are finished.
 This is because this context is still ready to be used by other coroutines.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { // the new job replaces one from parent delay(1000) println("Text 1") } launch(job) { // the new job replaces one from parent delay(2000) println("Text 2") } job.join() // Here we will await forever println("Will not be printed") } // (1 sec) // Text 1 // (1 sec) // Text 2 // (runs forever) //sampleEnd

-A better approach would be to join all the current children of the job.
+A better approach would be to join all the job's current children.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { // the new job replaces one from parent delay(1000) println("Text 1") } launch(job) { // the new job replaces one from parent delay(2000) println("Text 2") } job.children.forEach { it.join() } } // (1 sec) // Text 1 // (1 sec) // Text 2 //sampleEnd